About this recipe

 Instructions

 - Rinse the nopales well.
-If using jarred nopales, drain and rinse them to remove any excess brine.
+If using jarred nopales, drain and rinse them thoroughly under cold water to remove any excess brine.

-- Mix it all together.
-In a bowl, combine the nopales, onion, lime juice, cherry tomatoes, serrano pepper, and cilantro.
+- Toss everything together.
+In a bowl, combine the nopales, onion, cherry tomatoes, serrano pepper and cilantro.
+Squeeze the lime juice over the top, drizzle with olive oil and season with salt.

 Notes

-For the best of both worlds, add both avocado and Cotija cheese.
-Mash a little avocado into the salad for extra creaminess and finish with crumbled Cotija for that salty punch.
+Variation 3: The Ultimate Combo.
+Add both avocado and cotija.
+Mash a little avocado into the salad for creaminess and finish with crumbled cotija for that salty punch.

 Nutrition